Black man assaulted at Indiana lake faces criminal charges

 Monroe County Prosecutor Erika Oliphant recused herself from the case in response to public concern about whether she was impartial.

-The charges against Booker, filed in Monroe Circuit Court by special prosecutor Sonia Leerkamp, are the same recommended by IDNR investigators last summer.
+The charges against Booker, filed in Monroe Circuit Court, are the same recommended by IDNR investigators last summer.
 An initial hearing is set for Sept.
 14.

 Casey Smith is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.